ward/run/_posts/2015-10-25-les-foulees-joyeuses.md

 ## Results

-I stopped my watch a bit too late, it showed 19:09.
-Official time says 18:50, but I have a feeling they may have started *their* timing a bit too late.
+I stopped my watch a bit too late, it showed 19:09, but I think I was about five seconds slow.
+Official time says 18:50, but I have a feeling they may have started *their* timing a bit too late as well.
 We can meet in the middle, surely?
-I will see if the final results they post will correct this slightly.
+The final posted results did not correct this timing in any way.
 Regardless, the sub 20 goal has been nicely broken and the extra beat-the-girlfriend goal as well.
-I ranked sixth overall which sounds less impressive if you take into account the 5km probably only had around 50 people.
+I ranked sixth overall which sounds less impressive if you take into account the 5km only had 50 people.
+The winner finished the course in 16:36.
 Anyhow: A successful Sunday.

 After finishing, we had to wait a loooooong time before they got to the awards ceremony.
 I normally would not wait around for this, but since the girlfriend